 The Airmen's Stories - S/Ldr.
 J A G Gordon

 Gordon joined the RCAF in June 1934.
-He transferred to the RAF with a permanent commission in July 1936 and joined 19 Squadron at Duxford on 25th October 1936.
+He transferred to the RAF with a permanent commission in July 1936 and arrived in London aboard the RMS Alaunia from Montreal on 20th July 1936.

 Gordon took command of 151 Squadron at Martlesham Heath on 5th August 1940.
 He claimed a Me109 destroyed on the 14th.
-He was shot down in combat with Me110's over Rochford on 18th August and baled out, badly burned.
+He was shot down in combat with Me110s over Rochford on 18th August and baled out, badly burned.

 On 1st June 1942 Gordon, now a Wing Commander, led 350 Squadron on Circus 178 as part of the Debden Wing.
 They were escorting Hurribombers to a target in Bruges, Belgium.

 Above image courtesy of Dean Sumner